jentrata/jentrata-msh/README.md

 		<role rolename="corvus"/>
 		<user username="corvus" password="corvus" roles="tomcat,admin,corvus"/>

-## Install and configure database - here postgresSQL
+## Install and configure database - here PostgreSQL

 1. install postgresql 8.3+ - On Mac OSX you should read the following link

 		http://support.bitrock.com/article/postgresql-cannot-allocate-memory-on-mac-os-x
 		During the install, for the default user 'postgres', make the password 'postgres' (ignore quotes)

-2. copy the database creation scripts to your postgresSQL install
+2. copy the database creation scripts to your PostgreSQL install

-		copy JENTRATA_HOME/sql/ebms.sql to the postgresSQL bin directory copy JENTRATA_HOME/sql/as2.sql to the postgresSQL bin directory
+		copy JENTRATA_HOME/sql/ebms.sql to the PostgreSQL bin directory copy JENTRATA_HOME/sql/as2.sql to the PostgreSQL bin directory

-3. log in as the postgresSQL user 'postgres' created during the install
+3. log in as the PostgreSQL user 'postgres' created during the install

 4. set the password for the default user 'postgres' as a temporary environment variable